skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200225 - corporeal epistemics - edited presentation plan.md

 ## two insights

+[type: ## ]
+[;p3 : part 3: two insights]

 I could say that the following two insights came about through the practice.
 But that would not be the entire truth because most of my understanding evolved in the weeks and months after the practice ended while I was reading and thinking _about other things for other projects_.
 These understandings were, in reality, circumstantial and arbitrary; just happen-stance.
 This is not to diminish their value; I care about them and I think they are important.

 ### 1. the analogue body and datafication

+[type: ⇥+ ;i1]

 There is an epistemic crisis in body-based practice-research that is underlined by the rise in scholarship exploring things that get called _embodied knowledge_.
 In much of that research, the idea that the body _knows_ acts as a proxy for the epistemic limitations of practice-research.
 In other words, artist-scholars who research through movement practices are valorising and reifying the concept of embodied knowledge while failing to address what I see as the key epistemic paradox of practice-research: that its ontology lies at least in part in what is _not_ able to be known, understood or articulated as a consequence of body-based creative practices.[@ellis_that_2018] This is a humbling limitation for any research method or process, and a crucial problem for practice-research to acknowledge if it is to continue its development in the Academy.

-The contemporary cultural backdrop for the tension between so-called embodied knowledge, the unknowable, and the inarticulable is the datafication of human experience.
-In 2017 _The Economist_ declared that the "world's most valuable resource is no longer oil, but data".[@noauthor_worlds_2017] Around 2014, the social psychologist Shoshana Zuboff popularised the term _surveillance capitalism_ to describe the "extractive operations in which our personal experiences are scraped and packaged"[@zuboff_age_2019 Chapter 1] as raw materials -- a process of datafication in which the end game is more than the prediction of our future desires as consumers, but the control of those futures.
+The contemporary cultural backdrop for the tension between so-called embodied knowledge, the unknowable, and the inarticulable is the datafication of human experience. [expand: valuable.jpg] In 2017 _The Economist_ declared that the "world's most valuable resource is no longer oil, but data".[@noauthor_worlds_2017] Around 2014, the social psychologist Shoshana Zuboff [expand: shoshana.jpg] popularised the term _surveillance capitalism_ [expand: surveillance.jpg] to describe the "extractive operations in which our personal experiences are scraped and packaged"[@zuboff_age_2019 Chapter 1] as raw materials -- a process of datafication in which the end game is more than the prediction of our future desires as consumers, but the control of those futures.

 The cultural and financial capital of seeing and understanding the world-as-data means it is not surprising that delicate and fiscally precarious artistic practices and processes located in and through the body -- like dance and somatics -- have also become enamoured by the doctrine of datafication.
 The growing number of online archives, digital forms of documentation, and virtual and augmented reality projects are all implicit or explicit attempts by dance scholars to transform the radically analogue nature of bodily experiences into data.